Is Lagos Portugal Worth Visiting?

 If you’re looking for a long beach without steps or rocks, don’t worry, Meia Praia is the perfect spot for a long day relaxing in the sun.

-With such a variety in beaches, Lagos is among the most sought-after beach towns in Portugal.
+With such a variety of beaches, Lagos is among the most sought-after beach towns in Portugal.

 Beautiful coastline